kdegonge/PANC-Anchorage/README.md

 **Credits**
 Orthophotos courtesy of [USGS](https://earthexplorer.usgs.gov/).
+Original WED scenery by Iced8383
 SAM marshaller configuration by christianh727
-Waste Water Treatment Plant by Alex Siu
+Modeling of 30+ buildings by Alex Siu